 During the informal consultations, Pakistan and a number of other delegations underscored the need for keeping the focus of resolution in line with international covenants especially related to sexual and reproductive health and bodily autonomy.

-We appreciate the efforts of Canada to take on board some of our recommendations and for streamlining the text in line with international covenants, especially for adding preambular para 10 on migrant women, refugees and women in detention.
+We appreciate the efforts of Canada to take on board many of our recommendations and for streamlining the text, especially for adding preambular para 10 on migrant women, refugees and women in detention.